 Your donations to charity can make a positive impact on the world and provide you with a personal connection to the charitable causes you care most about.
 But could you be accomplishing even more with your charitable donations?

 If you are among those who primarily donate cash or write a check in response to a charitable solicitation, you may want to consider taking a more thoughtful and strategic approach to your charitable giving.
-Doing so may increase the impact of your donations and better align your personal values with the charities you support.

-Step 1.
-Discover and document your charitable giving mission
+1. Figure out your charitable giving mission

 Incorporating your values, life experiences, interests, and close relationships into your charitable giving strategy can bring new purpose and clarity to your giving.
 One way to accomplish this is to create a “charitable mission statement” that summarizes the purpose of your giving.